tirthajyoti/tirthajyoti.github.io/articles/Complex-logic-breakneck-speed-Julia.md

 ### But how does a Julia array compare to Numpy array?

-In the code above, we created an array variable.
-This is the most useful data structure in Julia for data science as it can be directly used for statistical computation or linear algebra operations, right out of the box.
+In the code above, we created an **`array`** variable.
+This is the **[most useful data structure in Julia for data science](https://docs.julialang.org/en/v1/base/arrays/)** as it can be directly used for statistical computation or linear algebra operations, right out of the box.
 No need for a separate library or anything.
 Julia arrays are order-of-magnitude faster than Python lists.

-But, Numpy arrays are fast and let’s benchmark the same summing operation.
+But, Numpy arrays are also super-fast and let’s benchmark the same summing operation.

 Julia code below using the sum() function on the array.
 It takes ~**451 usec** (faster than the for-loop approach but only half the time).